-Co-Curricular Eligibility
+Co-Curricular and Extra-Curricular Club Eligibility

 Scholastic eligibility shall be enforced for all students participating in club activities.
 Scholastic eligibility for district sponsored clubs will be reported quarterly.
-A student will be placed on academic probation if they are failing two or more credits.
-While on academic probation, the student is expected to report home directly after school and is not to attend any club obligations and is barred from participating in any events/contests during the probationary period.
+If a student is placed on academic probation, the student is expected to report home directly after school and is not to attend any club obligations and is barred from participating in any events/contests during the probationary period.
 An incomplete is counted as a failure.
 Once incompletes are converted to a passing grade the student may be removed from academic probation.
 The period of ineligibility will be fifteen (15) school days.